dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/airtable.md

 # Airtable

-Airtable, a cloud-based platform, seamlessly blends spreadsheet ease with database capabilities, allowing users to create, manage, and collaborate on structured data with simplicity.
+Airtable is a cloud-based platform that merges spreadsheet and database functionalities for easy data management and collaboration.

 This Airtable `dlt` verified source and
 [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/airtable_pipeline.py)